-The grant date fair value of stock awards reflected in this column is based on the closing price of M&T Common Stock on January 31, 2019, or \$164.54.
-These amounts were calculated in accordance with applicable accounting guidance (i.e., at target for PVSUs awarded in 2019).
-At the maximum level of performance, the value of the PVSUs awarded in 2019 would be: \$990,202 for Mr. Jones; \$345,040 for Mr. King; \$592,591 for Messrs.
-Gold and Pearson; and \$348,002 for Ms. Meister.
+The grant date fair value of stock awards for 2020 reflected in this column is based on the closing price of M&T common stock on February 5, 2020, or \$173.04.
+These amounts were calculated in accordance with applicable accounting guidance (i.e., at target for PVSUs awarded in 2020).
+At the maximum level of performance, the value of the PVSUs awarded in 2020 would be: \$1,331,283 for Mr. Jones; \$495,240 for Mr. King; \$969,976 for Mr. Gold; \$808,270 for Mr. Pearson; and \$522,235 for Ms. Meister.

-For purposes of determining the fair value of stock option awards, we use a binomial option pricing model and the assumptions provided in the table below.
+For purposes of determining the fair value of stock option awards, we use an option pricing model and the assumptions provided in the table below.
 M&T determines the dividend yield by dividing the current annual dividend on M&T's common stock by the option exercise price.
 A historical weekly measurement of volatility is determined based on the expected life of the option granted.
 The risk-free interest rate is determined by reference to the yield on an outstanding U.S. Treasury Note with a term equal to the expected life of the option granted.
 Expected life is determined by reference to the M&T's historical experience.

-Dividend Yield 2.43% Volatility 19.22 Risk-Free Interest Rate 2.61% Expected Life (Years) 6.50
+Dividend Yield 2.54% Volatility 20.17 Risk-Free Interest Rate 1.54% Expected Life (Years) 6.50

-(2) This column includes the aggregate positive change in actuarial present value of each NEO's accumulated benefit under the M&T Bank Corporation Pension Plan ("Qualified Pension Plan").
+(2) This column includes the aggregate positive change in actuarial present value of each NEO's accumulated benefit under the M&T Bank Corporation Pension Plan ("Qualified Pension Plan") and M&T Bank Corporation Supplemental Pension Plan ("Supplemental Pension Plan").
 In accordance with SEC rules, to the extent the aggregate change in present value of all defined benefit plans for a particular fiscal year would have been a negative amount, the amount has instead been reported as \$0 and the aggregate compensation for the NEO in the "Total" column has not been adjusted to reflect the negative amount.
 The assumptions used to calculate the present value of accumulated benefits are the same as those used for Financial Accounting Standards Board Accounting Standards Codification Topic 715, Compensation-Retirement Benefits ("FASB ASC Topic 715") financial statement disclosure purposes, except that no pre-retirement decrements are assumed.
-The present value of accrued benefits as of December 31, 2019 is calculated assuming the executive commences his or her accrued benefit earned through December 31, 2019 at normal retirement age.
-For the December 31, 2017 calculations, the mortality assumption beginning at normal retirement age is based on RP-2014 (base year 2006) and generational projection using scale MP-2016.
-For the December 31, 2019 calculations, the mortality assumption beginning at normal retirement age is based on RP-2014 (base year 2006) and generational projection using scale MP-2018.
-See Note 12 to the Financial Statements of M&T Bank Corporation in its Annual Report on Form 10-K, which was filed with the SEC on February 20, 2020.
+The present value of accrued benefits as of December 31, 2020 is calculated assuming the executive commences his or her accrued benefit earned through December 31, 2020 at normal retirement age.
+For the December 31, 2018 and December 31, 2019 calculations, the mortality assumption beginning at normal retirement age is based on the RP-2014 mortality table (base year 2006) and generational projection using scale MP-2018.
+For the December 31, 2020 calculations, the mortality assumption beginning at normal retirement age is based on the Pri-2012 healthy retiree mortality table with white collar adjustment (base year 2012) and generational projection using scale MP-2020.
+See Note 12 to the Financial Statements of M&T Bank Corporation in its Annual Report on Form 10-K, which was filed with the SEC on February 22, 2021.

-The discount rate assumption is 3.50% for the December 31, 2017 calculations, 4.25% for the December 31, 2018 calculations and 3.25% for the December 31, 2019 calculations.
+The discount rate assumption is 4.25% for the December 31, 2018 calculations, 3.25% for the December 31, 2019 calculations and 2.50% for the December 31, 2020 calculations.